Abraham Lincoln Birthplace National Historical Park: The Log Cabin

 The original log cabin that Lincoln was reputed to have been born in was dismantled sometime before 1865.
 Local tradition held that some of the logs from the cabin were used in construction of a nearby house.
 New York businessman Alfred W. Dennett purchased the Lincoln farm in November 1894 and used the logs from this house to construct a cabin similar in appearance to the original cabin where Lincoln was born.
 Soon the cabin was dismantled and re-erected for exhibition in many cities.
 Eventually the logs for this cabin, along with logs incorrectly reputed to have belonged to Jefferson Davis's birthplace and possibly a third cabin, were purchased by the Lincoln Farm Association (LFA), which believed they had acquired only Lincoln logs.
 When workers tried to reconstruct the cabin, they discovered the problem.
 The LFA bought a one-room cabin similar to the one reconstructed by Dennett.
 When the last rebuilt cabin was placed in the Memorial Building, its size made visitor circulation difficult.
 The LFA reduced the cabin's size from 16-by-18 feet to 12-by-17 feet.

 The Symbolic Birth Cabin represents the one Abraham Lincoln was born in on February 12, 1809.
-While the original was likely lost to time, the logs in this cabins date to mostly the 1840s and depicts a typical cabin of the mid 19th century, and had been lived in.
+While the original was likely lost to time, the logs in this cabins date to mostly to the 1840s and depict a typical cabin of the mid-19th century that had been lived in.